objektwerks/work.order/README.md

 Todo
 ----
-1. x - build 2 ui/li lists for 1) opened and 2) closed work orders
+[x] build 2 ui/li lists for 1) opened and 2) closed work orders
-2. build 2 filtered arrays of 1) opened and 2) closed work orders
+[ ] build 2 filtered arrays of 1) opened and 2) closed work orders
-3. build 2 tabs for 1) opened and 2) closed work orders
+[ ] build 2 tabs for 1) opened and 2) closed work orders
-4. open work orders tab, on click -> enable new and save buttons, apply role to fields
-5. closed work orders tab, on click -> disable new and save buttons, make fields readonly
-6. login, if successful, add user welcome to ui
+[ ] open work orders tab, on click -> enable new and save buttons, apply role to fields [ ] closed work orders tab, on click -> disable new and save buttons, make fields readonly [ ] login, if successful, add user welcome to ui
-7. add refresh button to work orders
+[ ] add refresh button to work orders

 Doc
 ---